 David Andrew Ruffels, M.M.,B.A.

-BRIEF BIO: 6/20 David Ruffels is a professional jazz bassist and has been living, working and performing in New York City and it’s extended regions for the past 30 years...
+BRIEF BIO: 4/23 David Ruffels is a professional jazz bassist and has been living, working and performing in New York City and it’s extended regions for the past 30 years...
 David has been fortunate to have performed with Lionel Hampton, Marion McPartland, JoAnne Brackeen, Harold Mabern, Joe Henderson, Michael Brecker, Jon Faddis, Joe Beck, Vic Juris, Adam Nussbaum and many other jazz greats.
-David currently teaches bass and jazz improvisation, as well as coaching an ensemble at Western Connecticut State University in Danbury, CT
+For twenty five years David taught bass and jazz improvisation and coached small group ensembles at Western Connecticut State University in Danbury, CT.

 FULL BIO: April 2023